GiantSeaweed/ROCAS/README.md

 # ROCAS

 This is repo for ASE'24 paper: "ROCAS: Root Cause Analysis of Autonomous Driving Accidents via Cyber-Physical Co-mutation".

+Our paper is very honored to receive 🎖 $${\color{red}ACM\ SIGSOFT\ Distinguished\ Paper\ Award}$$ !

 1. Full version of paper: https://arxiv.org/abs/2409.07774